 The following are the things I've learned from being on different dance teams along with tips I've picked up from other directors in the community and from our instructors on STEEZY Studio.

-There are many ways to run an Urban dance team - hopefully this guide will provide some insight on many of the important elements of a successful organization.
+There are many ways to run a dance team - hopefully this guide will provide some insight on many of the important elements of a successful organization.

 1. Structuring Your Leadership